ChristofferBillman/Pathify/README.md

-# Pathify - A work-in-progress visualiser for pathfinding algorithms.
+# Pathify - A work-in-progress vizualiser for pathfinding algorithms.

 Work in progress!
 Most of the work done is in src/scripts.